roma-patel/notebook/text/posts/musical.md

 Cigarette Daydreams (aish and trekking up mountains in the snow, singing along the hills, walking back after late MS meetings)

+Three Rounds and a Sound (the empty wine shop, a bus stop in downtown Providence and thoughts of a wedding)

+Birds of Bellewood (Sky?) (china, academics, an empty vending)

 happy(ish): (Sometimes, Home, Colours, Ways to Go, Cocaine Jesus)